The following are established University of York research centres whose work connects with the aims of the Centre for Chronic Diseases and Disorders.

 This major research centre for the humanities is housed in the spectacular new Berrick Saul Building at the heart of the University campus.
 The postgraduate study area, open 24 hours a day, provides high quality working and social space for postgraduate students.
 Seminar rooms, an auditorium, research centres and academic offices are also located within the building.
 The Centre is the campus hub for humanities research and postgraduate life for the arts and humanities community and hosts an exciting range of reading groups, seminars, workshops and international conferences.

 The International Centre for Mental Health Social Research is a collaborative centre bringing together researchers at the University of York undertaking social science research into mental health and well-being.
-Based in the Department of Social Policy and Social Work, the Centre's research focuses on social perspectives in mental health through the life course from childhood to old age.
+Based in the School for Business and Society, the Centre's research focuses on social perspectives in mental health through the life course from childhood to old age.
 The Centre meets a need for research into the social, economic and cultural factors which help to enhance mental well-being and support recovery from mental distress.
 This includes deepening our understanding of the social circumstances that promote resilience and mental well-being; developing and evaluating social interventions; and applying social science methods to questions about the interplay between mental health and social inequalities of multiple types.